Minor Arcana

 Dig deeper with Sebastian →

-I collected and studied all kinds of Tarots for years without ever being truly satisfied.
-I always found that these cards were never in any way impersonal but rather the very portrait of their creators' limits and characteristics.
+PART THREE The Minor Arcana Opening The Humble Guardians of the Secret I collected and studied all kinds of Tarots for years without ever being truly satisfied.
+I always found that these cards were never in any way impersonal but rather the very portrait of their creators’ limits.

 Jodorowsky, Alejandro, The Way of Tarot: The Spiritual Teacher in the Cards, 2004thesis